pulkomandy/avrstuff/chiptest/readme.txt

 =======================

 If everything goes well:
-* The LED will blink at a well-known (but currently undocumented! sorry!) rate
+* The LED will blink at FCPU/(8^3).
+This should be visible for all reasonable clock speeds:
+	- 20 MHz - 0.8s
+	- 12 MHz - 1.4s
+	- 1 MHz - 16.8s
-* The character 'H' is sent to the serial port in a loop.
+* The character 'H' is sent to the serial port at the same speed.
+Baudrate is 9600 baud to be safe (it's more likely that a low baudrate can be generated in a reasonably accurate way with any clock speed as a base).